Fishwaldo/sophgo-sg200x-debian/README.md

-# Debian Images for Sophgo cv1800/sg200x based boards
+# Debian Images for Sophgo cv181x/sg200x based boards

-This repository builds debian sid images for Sophgo cv1800/sg200x based boards such as MilkV Duo/Duo256 and Sipeed LicheeRvNano.
+This repository builds debian sid images for Sophgo cv181x/sg200x based boards such as MilkV Duo256/DuoS (SD Version only) and Sipeed LicheeRvNano.

+(Note, we don't support the MilkV Duo, as it does not have enough ram to run Debian)

 The images aim to be as close to possible to debian best practices as possible